 As school have set out, children can use the same bathrooms, but toilets need to be assigned per bubble.
 Therefore, the following toilets will be signed accordingly and used during sessions

-- Reception and Y1 – Male toilet in the dining room, the toilet will be cleaned after each use.
+- Y1 and Y2 – Male toilet in the dining room, the toilet will be cleaned after each use.

-- Y2 and Y3 – Reception toilets, exit through bottom hall door.
+- Reception and Y3 – Reception toilets, exit through bottom hall door.
 Cubicles will have a temporary label for each year so cubicles are not shared

 - Y4, Y5 and Y6 – Year 2 toilets cubicles will have a temporary label for each year so cubicles are not shared.